Doctor Who: The Adventure Games: Marketing

 On 7 April 2010, the game was first announced on the official Doctor Who BBC website.
 It included a brief description of what was to come as well as 13 in-game pictures.

 The first episode was scheduled to be available on 5 June, But a 'not quite final' version was available 3 days early.
 The Mac version was released on 15 June.

 On 17 June, Simon Nelson, controller of portfolio and multiplatform at BBC Vision told games magazine MCV that the number of downloads of the first episode had already exceeded half a million.
 "The result is a lot more than I was expecting, We had set ourselves some fairly stretched targets on this and we’ve blown them away", he says.

 To promote the second episode "Blood of the Cybermen", Steven Moffat and Nicholas Briggs went to Gavinburn Primary School in Scotland and to the Pacific Quay in Glasgow.

 To coincide with the airing of "The Big Bang" in the US on 24 July on BBC America and Space, the Windows versions of the first two episodes were made available to purchase outside the UK via Direct2Drive.; the Mac OS versions of the games, however, were never made available for sale; although it was announced that the remaining games likewise would be made available for sale, as of mid-2014 this has yet to happen.

 On 20 September 2010, a second series was commissioned for 2011.
 BBC's head of multiplatform in vision Simon Nelson says "Given the success of the first series, we'd be daft not to recomission.
 But it's not just about the numbers; the feedback we've had has been overwhelmingly positive."

 Reception

 Despite an overwhelmingly positive reaction from fans, the first episode of the series titled "City of The Daleks" received mixed reviews from critics.
-Joe Keeley from Adventure Gamers gave the game 2.5/5 stars stating "Fans of the show are likely to get some kicks controlling the Doctor and Amy, but the gameplay is far too simple and repetitive to hold up as an enjoyable interactive experience.".
+Joe Keeley from Adventure Gamers gave the game 2.5/5 stars stating "Fans of the show are likely to get some kicks controlling the Doctor and Amy, but the gameplay is far too simple and repetitive to hold up as an enjoyable interactive experience".

-As the series continued, the critical reaction became more positive with both the second episode titled "Blood of The Cybermen" and the fourth episode titled "Shadows of The Vashta Nerada" receiving positive reviews.
-However, the third episode titled "TARDIS" received criticism for its short length and uninspired story.
+As the series continued, the critical reaction became more positive with both "Blood of The Cybermen" and "Shadows of The Vashta Nerada" receiving positive reviews.
+However, "TARDIS" received criticism for its short length and uninspired story.

-The intended first episode of a second series of Adventure Games titled "The Gunpowder Plot" received positive reviews from critics with many citing it as a major improvement over the previous episodes as well as praising its length, engaging story and excellent sense of exploration.
+The intended first episode of a second series of Adventure Games titled "The Gunpowder Plot" received positive reviews from critics, with many citing it as a major improvement over the previous episodes as well as praising its length, engaging story, and sense of exploration.